efallis/Crosscorrelate-Audio/README.md

 # Crosscorrelate-Audio

-Crosscorrelates audio files and scores them basic on similarities.
+Crosscorrelates audio files and scores them basic on similarities for experiments.